 Instalab

 Prostate cancer is the most common cancer in men and the second leading cause of cancer death worldwide.
 Nearly one in six men will face a diagnosis during their lifetime, and in the United States alone, hundreds of thousands of men are diagnosed each year.
-Despite this prevalence, prostate cancer often develops silently.
-Many men have no symptoms until the disease has advanced, which makes screening especially important.
+The disease often develops silently, with no symptoms until it has advanced, which makes screening especially important.

 Why Early Detection Saves Lives